blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: `uint32_t`

 #### d_long

 ```c
 uint64_t d_long(const d_token_t *item);
 ```

-returns the value as long.
+Returns the value as long.

-only if type is integer or bytes, but short enough
+Only if type is integer or bytes, but short enough.

 arguments:
 ```eval_rst